 Despite the intense amount of plasma carried by the CME, it still lacked a key component of a super storm.
 The magnetic fields embedded in this CME generally pointed toward Earth’s north pole, just as Earth’s own magnetic fields do.
 This configuration causes far fewer disruptions to our planet’s system than when the CME’s fields point southward.
 When pointing south, the CME’s fields clash with Earth’s, peeling them back and setting off magnetic perturbations that cascade through the magnetosphere.

-The magnetic field orientation is what kept this solar storm to low levels.
-On the other hand, the extra solar material from the filament catalyzed long-term aurora over the poles and enhanced the particle filled radiation belts around Earth, characteristic of a larger storm.
+The magnetic field orientation is what kept this solar storm at low levels.
+On the other hand, the extra solar material from the filament catalyzed long-term aurora over the poles and enhanced the particle-filled radiation belts around Earth, characteristic of a larger storm.

 This work was supported by NASA’s Heliophysics Division, in combination with the National Science Foundation’s Division of Atmospheric and Geospace Sciences.

 Reference: “Solar filament impact on 21 January 2005: Geospace consequences” by J. U. Kozyra, M. W. Liemohn, C. Cattell, D. De Zeeuw, C. P. Escoubet, D. S. Evans, X. Fang, M.-C. Fok, H. U. Frey, W. D. Gonzalez, M. Hairston, R. Heelis, G. Lu, W. B. Manchester IV, S. Mende, L. J. Paxton, L. Rastaetter, A. Ridley, M. Sandanger, F. Soraas, T. Sotirelis, M. W. Thomsen, B. T. Tsurutani and O. Verkhoglyadova, 7 June 2014, Journal of Geophysical Research: Space Physics.